fhirbase/fhirbase-plv8/README.md

 We decided to implement most of FHIR specification inside database for scalability reason (all data operations is done efficiently in databse).

-This approach also gives you possibility use FHIRBase from your prefered lang/platform (.NET, java, ruby, nodejs etc).
+This approach also gives you possibility use fhirbase from your prefered lang/platform (.NET, java, ruby, nodejs etc).
 We implemented FHIR compliant server in clojure, with small amount of code - [FHIRPlace](https://github.com/fhirbase/fhirplace/).